Sidon/Sidon.github.io/_posts/2016-6-29-data-visualization-week1.md

 The Finnish death register that includes information on both the underlying and contributory causes of death and it yields an individual-level estimate of the contribution of alcohol to mortality.
 The data for 1987-1993 are used to examine alcohol-related mortality by cause of death.
 According to the results, 6% of all deaths were alcohol related.
 These deaths were responsible for a 2 year loss in life expectancy at age 15 years among men and 0.4 years among women.

+## Step 7: STEP 7.
+Based on your literature review, develop a hypothesis about what you believe the association might be between these topics.
+Be sure to integrate the specific variables you selected into the hypothesis.